mthierba/csharp-assessment/README.md

 # C# Programming Test

 This repository contains a simple .Net Core Xunit test project.
 It has 13 test cases defined, 12 of which are initially failing.
-There are five places marked in the C# code files which need to be completed in order to get all tests to pass (look for _TODO_ and/or `NotImplementedException`).
+There are five places marked in the C# code file which need to be completed in order to get all tests to pass (look for _TODO_ and/or `NotImplementedException`).

-The project uses some data files (contained in the repo) to preform tests against.
-It contains references to the `CsvHelper` and `Newtonsoft.Json` packages.
+The project has some data files (csv and json) embedded which the tests run against.
+It uses the `CsvHelper` and `Newtonsoft.Json` packages.

 ## Run Tests using .Net Core SDK